haxiomic/console.hx/README.md

 ![don't-panic](images/don't-panic.png)

-(depending on your console color settings).
+(Depending on your console color settings).
 This will also work in a browser console when targeting the web.

 ### Supported Targets

-It should support all haxe targets with a console however here's a list below of which of the notable ones I've verified.
+Formatting should work correctly all haxe targets with a console however here's a list below of which of the notable ones I've verified.
 Normal linux consoles are expected to work correctly, however, I suspect there will issues with the Windows CMD prompt

 |           Target           |        Platform         | Tested |
 | :------------------------: | :---------------------: | :----: |